A topic from the subject of Physical Chemistry in Chemistry.

 • Equilibrium can be physical or chemical.

-• The position of equilibrium is determined by the free energy of the system.
+• The position of equilibrium is determined by the Gibbs Free Energy (ΔG) of the system.
+A negative ΔG indicates a spontaneous reaction favoring product formation at equilibrium.

-• Equilibrium is a dynamic process, and the position of equilibrium can change if the conditions of the system change.
+• Equilibrium is a dynamic process, meaning that the forward and reverse reactions are still occurring, but at equal rates.
+The position of equilibrium can change if the conditions of the system change.

 Main Concepts

-4. Le Chatelier\'s Principle: If a change is made to the conditions of a system at equilibrium, the system will shift in a direction that counteracts the change.
+4. Le Chatelier's Principle: If a change of condition (such as temperature, pressure, or concentration) is applied to a system in equilibrium, the system will adjust in a way that partially counteracts the change.

 Applications of Equilibrium